Intended for US Healthcare Professionals only.

 For medical inquiries about JYNNEOS, please contact Medical Information at (844) 422-8274 or medical.information_na@bavarian-nordic.com.

 Appropriate medical treatment must be available to manage possible anaphylactic reactions following administration of JYNNEOS.
-Anyone who has experienced a severe allergic reaction following a previous dose of JYNNEOS or following exposure to any component of JYNNEOS may be at increased risk for severe allergic reactions.
+Anyone who has who experienced a severe allergic reaction following a previous dose of JYNNEOS or following exposure to any component of JYNNEOS may be at increased risk for severe allergic reactions.

 Syncope (fainting) has been reported following vaccination with JYNNEOS.
 Procedures should be in place to avoid injury from fainting.